Rosner (Spizzichino), Elena Olga

 Elena was preparing to leave as well, but instead, because she was depressed, went back for a last visit to Pisa and there, she met her teacher who took her to services.
 That evening she met her GI husband, Harold Rosner, whom she married in February of 1946.

-She first arrived in Dayton, Ohio, where she raised three children, Sandra, Daniel and Patty.
+She first arrived in Dayton, Ohio, where she raised three children, Sandra, Daniel and Paula.

 She never spoke of her past to anyone.